02-003 Code of Conduct_20212-003

 a) compensation authorized by by-law;

-office; (i.e. disclosure related to election campaign contributions that are required to be
+for office; (i.e. disclosure related to election campaign contributions that are

 d) services provided without compensation by persons volunteering their time;